Get your free personal and business credit scores to find out.

-While repaying financing isn’t necessarily a bad thing, the lack of repayment requirement might be a benefit for startup owners who are trying to hold onto their capital in the beginning.
+Repaying financing isn’t necessarily a bad thing.
+The lack of repayment requirement, however, may benefit startup owners who are trying to hold onto capital in the beginning.

-One of the biggest downsides of equity financing is the prospect of losing more and more ownership in your own business.
+One of the biggest downsides of equity financing is the prospect of losing total ownership of your business.

 Every time you bring on a new angel investor or distribute shares to a venture capital firm, the ownership of your business gets more and more diluted.
 This means that any future profits of your business aren’t totally yours anymore.